scoconno/scoconno.github.io/metaphysics/relat/notes.md

 ## The Defense of MM: The Secret Doctrine

 MM is radical.
 So, why would anyone accept it?
+Here is how Socrates introduces Protagoras' defense:

 > SOC.: Well, it is not likely that a wise man would talk nonsense.
 So let us follow him up.
 Now doesn't it sometimes happen that when the same wind is blowing, one of us feels cold and the other not?
 Or that one feels rather cold and the other very cold?